-It would enable me to do some things that I had always wanted to do but never had the time or money to afford in the past.
+It would enable me to do some things that I had always wanted to do.
 A road trip around North America from Waterloo, Ontario, to Texas and Arizona in the south, to British Columbia in the west, to Newfoundland in the East.
 We would visit places we’d read about but never been.

 It would reinforce my self-image as a doer as well as a dreamer.
-I have very few regrets in my life and getting this done before I became less physically able was a real motivator.
+I have very few regrets in my life.
+Getting this done before I became less physically able was a real motivator.
 Many people have said that they dreamed of doing the same thing and I fear that a large percentage of them will never get around to it.

 It would be an opportunity to spend some quality time with my wife, Dawna.
 I had a goal to enhance our relationship and make sure that we would continue to be best friends as we grew older together.